Context-Aware Model Predictive Control for Microgrid Energy Management via LLMs: InstructMPC for Energy Management

-In this section, we introduce \IMPC, a framework that enables MPC controller to leverage external contextual information to effectively manage environmental disturbances.
+In this section, we introduce \IMPC, a framework that enables MPC-based energy management to leverage unstructured operational context for improved disturbance prediction.
+In a microgrid setting, this means translating semantic information---such as operator-communicated load schedules, equipment maintenance notices, and event calendars---into quantitative net-load forecasts that the MPC controller can act upon.
 Fig.~\ref{fig:system_framework} presents the overall architecture of \IMPC.
-In the following subsections, we explain the core component of \IMPC, Contextual Disturbances Predictor~(CDP) in details.
+In the following subsections, we explain the core architecture of \IMPC, which combines an LLM with a tunable last layer mapping.